 We are an global online community where only group members can see posts within the group... click here for details.
-This amazing group has over 1,800 members in 75 countries with vast amounts of wisdom, experiences, and compassion.
+This amazing group has over 2,000 members in over 80 countries with vast amounts of wisdom, experiences, and compassion.

-If you feel alone, isolated... like nobody could possibly understand what you're going through, you may far less alone in our global online village... we are all in this together!
+If you feel alone, isolated... like nobody could possibly understand what you're going through, you may far less alone in our global online private support group... we are all in this together!

 This website has been created to help guide newly diagnosed chordoma patients through the initial organization of your treatment, a guide to resources available to you, and options to consider.
 This page was created by chordoma survivors in a global online support community.